Skip to main content

 Large metal dental fillings corrode over time.
 Silver amalgams contain mercury.
 They also cause cracks in the surrounding enamel from the expansion and contraction differences.
 Cracks don’t ever heal.
 So Restorative Dentistry may involve a root canal treatment if the fractures affect the dental nerve and/or crown.
 Our doctors really recommend these modern ceramic fillings.
 They look and wear more like natural enamel and are kinder to the opposing teeth.
 The treated teeth also retain much of their strength as the bonding process pulls and holds all surfaces together.

 Silver fillings break down over time, become pitted and lose their tight seal.
 Here they have been replaced with bonded ceramic Inlays.
-For the best Restorative Dentistry results.

 Dental Crowns